skaffolder/skaffolder-cli/readme.md

 [root@skaffolder ~]$ sk generator import
 ```

-With this command all files in Skaffolder project folder will be imported in `.skaffolder/template` with handlebar sintax and default Skaffolder properties.
+With this command all files in Skaffolder project folder will be imported in `.skaffolder/template` with Handlebars sintax and default Skaffolder properties.

 ###Skaffolder Properties